Yusuf1110/50-exercise-projects/README.md

 # 50-exercise-projects
-this repository is where I practice mini font project
+this repository is where I practice mini font projects